 Best Battery For The Sony A6000 / A6300 / A6500

 Third party batteries have come a long way over the years.
 I would say some brands like Wasabi put out batteries that are close or as good as the Sony brand batteries.
-The only thing you need to be careful with are the third-party battery chargers.
-Just avoid them.

 There are two types of batteries I’ve found Sony to make, Chinese made and Japanese made.
 The Japanese batteries are heavier and last longer but I haven’t been able to find them anymore and they no longer ship with Sony cameras.
 So the best battery for the Sony A6000 was the Japanese Sony battery (I guess discontinued).
 The Chinese version is also very good as is the Wasabi.